RuiGao9/LWP_Vineyard_Features/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16730652.svg)](https://doi.org/10.5281/zenodo.16730652)
 ![Visitors Badge](https://visitor-badge.laobi.icu/badge?page_id=RuiGao9.LWP_Vineyard_Features)<br>
 # LWP_Vineyard_Features
-This reporitory supports a peer-reviewed journal paper (Integrating Time-Series Meteorological Data and sUAS Information into a Machine Learning Framework for California Vineyard Water Stress Monitoring) showing a simplified model for California vineyard leaf water potential mapping.
+This repository and another one ([LWP_Mapping_sUAS_California](https://github.com/RuiGao9/LWP_Mapping_sUAS_California)) support a peer-reviewed journal paper (Integrating Time-Series Meteorological Data and sUAS Information into a Machine Learning Framework for California Vineyard Water Stress Monitoring) showing a simplified model for California vineyard leaf water potential mapping.
 A subtitle or the main title is below.<br>
 In this repository, we provided:
 1. `INput_data`, a folder contains demo data. `Demo_INput_TIR.tif` is the temperature image (in Celsius) obtained from the AggieAir sUAS. `Demo_Input_VNIR.tif` is the multi-spectral image (red, green, blue, and near-infrared).
 2. `main_program.ipynb` is the main program, which is a simplifed model from the research **Integrating Time-Series Meteorological Data and sUAS Information into a Machine Learning Framework for California Vineyard Water Stress Monitoring**.